 Electric vehicles

 These systems are constantly draining the battery because they are always active.
 To increase the efficiency of E/E systems and thus the range of drives, engineers will need to conduct architecture and trade-off analyzes to explore architectural designs.

-Trade-off analyzes for EVs will need to consider hundreds of components and millions of signals while optimizing feature placement, network latency, error rate, and more.
-In addition, engineers will have to manage the high-voltage lines that transmit power to the electric motor or motors (Figure 1).
+Trade-off analyzes for Electric vehicles will need to consider hundreds of components and millions of signals while optimizing feature placement, network latency, error rate, and more.
+In addition, engineers will have to manage the high-voltage lines that transmit power to the electric motor or motors.
 These lines often require special design guidelines regarding routing and bundling to be considered.

+Electric vehicles